24/7 EMERGENCY SERVICES AVAILABLE | LICENSE# 630834

 A broken garage door spring is usually the reason your garage door won’t open.

 Your torsion springs sit above the garage door.
 You will see cables at the end of each side of your garage door.
 When torsion springs release, the cables lift the door from the bottom up.
-Broken springs can sometimes cause the cables to be thrown off or wrap around the torsion tube.
+Broken springs can sometimes cause the cables to be thrown off or wrapped around the torsion tube.
 Trying to open the door in this condition can do more damage to the garage door.

 If you think you have a broken garage door spring needing repair, call our service number, 408-872-9338, and we will have a trained technician out the same day to get that door open and working again.